OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 *  **NOTICE: Jupyter Notebooks cannot be connected to directly from any other network at DTU or outside DTU.**

-* The web-server on port 8888 can only be accessed from a PC on the *DTU Fysik* cabled network (which includes *demon*).
+* The web-server on port 8888 can only be accessed from a PC on the *DTU Physics* cabled network (which includes *demon*).

 * The ``jupyter`` command starts a special web-server on the login_nodes_ serving a network port number 8888 (plus/minus a small number).